Plastic is everywhere

 Some plastic history

 The use of plastic is a relatively new addition to the story of humanity.
 My grandparents generation, coming out of the great depression and World War II, were resistant to the very idea of a single use product.
 Why would you pay good money to purchase cups and plates to use once and throw in the trash?
 The idea was absurd.

-One generation, slick advertising and a growing consumer culture changed everything in a few short decades.
+One generation later, slick advertising and a growing consumer culture changed everything.
 We now enthusiastically embrace a disposable culture.

 In 1518 a rich merchant in Siena, Agostino Chigi, wanted to demonstrate just how wealthy he was, and so, during a lavish garden party he had the table silver thrown into the Tiber river after his guests used it.
 (Spoiler, the silver was caught in a net and retrieved the next day.)

 Tossing silver in a river is absurd, but so is tossing in a material that will never break down.
 In both instances our relationship with the physical materials in our lives and the value we place on them is out of whack.